M Minyma

 Operational data used for delivery

 Minyma uses a limited set of service metadata to route messages, attachments, push notifications, and calls.
 That includes which user or device is sending, which user or device is receiving, timing and message frequency, ciphertext sizes, push registration and delivery timing, and limited attachment transfer metadata such as encrypted size, upload and download timing, and delivery state.
+Optional voice and translation features have their own user-started privacy boundary and are not the same as passive message storage.

 The accurate public claim is that Minyma protects message and attachment content from relay-side plaintext access while continuing to reduce relay-visible metadata and strengthen private delivery paths.